 Longshore Workers

 If you want to perform longshore work in the Port of New York, you must first be included in the Longshore Workers’ Register.
 This is a list of eligible workers who can work on the piers or waterfront terminals in the Port of New York.
-The Deep-Sea Longshore Workers’ Register (which is the list of deep-sea longshore workers and checkers) must be open pursuant to a Commission determination.
-The A-Register (which is the list of maintenance, repair and warehouse workers) is indefinitely open.

 Application Process

+The New York Waterfront Commission does not employ individuals to work at the Port of New York, and we are not authorized to accept walk-in applicants.
 Before submitting an application, you must first be sponsored by a waterfront employer.
 The Commission cannot process your application without a valid employer sponsorship letter.

 For more information on available port employment, you can contact port employers or the following: